 In the main building, you will find exhibitions featuring artefacts and guides to Chinese culture, and an in-depth feature on each geographical part of China.
 Very interesting and definitely worth spending time looking at, although I do have to say that it helps if you can read and understand Chinese, because the English explanation is slightly lacking.

 Did you know that China actually comprises 56 ethnic groups?
 Among them Han Chinese (which are the largest Chinese ethnic group) account for a whooping 91.59%.
-One notable group is the Chaoxian group, whose ancestors were, in fact, immigrants from the Korean Peninsula.
+One other notable group is the Chaoxian group, whose ancestors were, in fact, immigrants from the Korean Peninsula.

 Of course, you can’t miss out on introducing Chinese food, which are well-loved in Korea.
 Although Chinese food in Korea is not quite the same as that found in China nowadays, you still can draw similarities between the two.